 - How to choose a current account

-- Documents needed to open a current account
+- Documents required to open a current account in India

 Why have a current account for your small business?

-Required Documents needed to open a Current Account
+Documents required to needed to open a Current Account

 When you are looking to open a current account, the bank you approach will these details: